Cherub: Etymology

 Delitzch's Assyrisches Handwörterbuch (1896) connected the name keruv with Assyrian kirubu (a name of the shedu or lamassu) and karabu ("great, mighty").

-Karppe (1897) glossed Babylonian karâbu as "propitious" rather than "mighty".
+Salomon Karppe (1897) glossed Babylonian karâbu as "propitious" rather than "mighty".

 Dhorme (1926) connected the Hebrew name to Assyrian kāribu (diminutive kurību), a term used to refer to intercessory beings (and statues of such beings) that plead with the gods on behalf of humanity.

 The folk etymology connecting cherub to a Hebrew word for "youthful" is due to Abbahu (3rd century).